Tommy Kahnle

 Thomas Robert Kahnle (/ˈkeɪnliː/ KAYN-lee, born August 7, 1989) is an American professional baseball pitcher who is a free agent.
-He has previously played in Major League Baseball (MLB) for the Colorado Rockies, Chicago White Sox, New York Yankees, Los Angeles Dodgers, and Detroit Tigers.
+He has previously played in Major League Baseball (MLB) for the Colorado Rockies, Chicago White Sox, New York Yankees, Los Angeles Dodgers, Detroit Tigers, and Boston Red Sox.
 The Yankees selected Kahnle in the fifth round of the 2010 MLB draft, and he made his MLB debut in 2014 with the Rockies.

 Amateur career

 Kahnle played high school baseball at Shaker High School in Latham, New York, and college baseball at Lynn University in Boca Raton, Florida.
 As member of the Fighting Knights, Kahnle won the 2009 Division II College World Series and was named the Most Outstanding Player of the tournament.

 In 2009, he played collegiate summer baseball with the Orleans Firebirds of the Cape Cod Baseball League, and returned to the league in 2010, splitting his time between the Bourne Braves and the Brewster Whitecaps.